UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

   * Write operations will block in the event of a full pipe.
   * Read operations will typically block if the pipe is empty.

+With this in mind, the following sections will introduce you to two of the most common uses of streams.

+* User Input and Output (IO)
+* File IO

+Remember - both are conceptually the same.
+What differs are the types of data source and destination.

 ## Low Level Streams in C

-With this in mind, let's look at an example.
 We will use C streams as the workings are less hidden than the C++ equivalent.
 Going forward, we will use C++ of course.

 | Task | 01-LowLevelIO |
 | - | - |